MoamenAlaa0/CPU-scheduling-algorithms/README.md

 - Turnaround time
 - Waiting time <br>

-I used python without using any data structures methods - just list and tuple objects
+I used python without using any data structure methods - just list and tuple objects